 Sight Loss and Vision

-This PSP was led by a Steering Group headed by representatives from Fight for Sight, the College of Optometrists, the UK Vision Strategy, and the NIHR Biomedical Research Centre at Moorfields Eye Hospital.
+This PSP was led by a Steering Group headed by representatives from Fight for Sight, the College of Optometrists, Vision UK, and the NIHR Biomedical Research Centre at Moorfields Eye Hospital.
 It also included representatives of patient/service user groups and healthcare professionals from ophthalmology, optometry, orthoptics, ophthalmic nursing and social care.

 2,220 people responded to the survey, generating 4,461 questions.
 With questions across different eye diseases and conditions, it was decided that 12 final priority setting workshops would take place during April and May 2013.
 17% of survey respondents identified themselves as healthcare professionals and over 60% of the respondents were people with sight loss or an eye condition.

 The Sight Loss and Vision PSP Top 10s were published in May 2013.